logbie/wfl/Docs/implementation_progress_2025-05-20.md

    - Variables that are written but never read
    - Redundant variable assignments
 3. Consider adding debug/trace level configuration to allow more granular control over logging verbosity
+4. Consider enhancing the lexer and AST dumps:
+   - Add optional JSON output format for programmatic processing
+   - Add visualization options for the AST (e.g., tree view)